Red Scare: World War II (1939–1945)

-Increasing tension
+Increasing tension (1945–1954)

 In March 1947, President Harry S. Truman signed Executive Order 9835, creating the "Federal Employees Loyalty Program" establishing political-loyalty review boards who determined the "Americanism" of Federal Government employees, and requiring that all federal employees to take an oath of loyalty to the United States government.
 It then recommended termination of those who had confessed to spying for the Soviet Union, as well as some suspected of being "Un-American".
 This led to more than 2,700 dismissals and 12,000 resignations from the years 1947 to 1956.
 It also was the template for several state legislatures' loyalty acts, such as California's Levering Act.
 The House Committee on Un-American Activities was created during the Truman administration as a response to allegations by Republicans of disloyalty in Truman's administration.
-The House Committee on Un-American Activities (HUAC) and the committees of Senator Joseph McCarthy (R., Wisc.) conducted character investigations of "American communists" (actual and alleged), and their roles in (real and imaginary) espionage, propaganda, and subversion favoring the Soviet Union—in the process revealing the extraordinary breadth of the Soviet spy network in infiltrating the federal government; the process also launched the successful political careers of Richard Nixon and Robert F. Kennedy, as well as that of Joseph McCarthy.
+The House Committee on Un-American Activities (HUAC) and the committees of Senator Joseph McCarthy (R., Wisc.) conducted character investigations of "American communists" (actual and alleged), and their roles in (real and imaginary) espionage, propaganda, and subversion favoring the Soviet Union—in the process revealing the extraordinary breadth of the Soviet spy network in infiltrating the federal government.
+The process also launched the successful political careers of Richard Nixon and Robert F. Kennedy, as well as that of Joseph McCarthy.
 The HUAC held a large interest in investigating those in the entertainment industry in Hollywood.
 They interrogated actors, writers, and producers.
 The people who cooperated in the investigations got to continue working as they had been, but people who refused to cooperate were blacklisted.
+Critics of the HUAC claim their tactics were an abuse of government power and resulted in a witch hunt that disregarded citizens’ rights and ruined their careers and reputations.
+Critics claim the internal witch hunt was a use for personal gain to spread influence for government officials by intensifying the fear of Communists infiltrating the country.
+Supporters, however, believe the actions of the HUAC were justified given the level of threat Communism posed to democracy in the United States.

 Senator McCarthy stirred up further fear in the United States of communists infiltrating the country by saying that communist spies were omnipresent, and he was America's only salvation, using this fear to increase his own influence.
 In 1950 Joseph McCarthy addressed the senate, citing 81 separate cases, and made accusations against suspected communists.
 Although he provided little or no evidence, this prompted the Senate to call for a full investigation.